-The trails of Forest Park are a real treasure for runners and an opportunity to run a race on them shouldn’t be missed.
-The only 50K held in Portland, the Stumptown Trail Runs route will include everyone’s favorite – Wildwood Trail – but also some lesser traveled and less well-known paths, with approximately 4,000′ of elevation gain.
+The only 50K held in Portland, the Stumptown Trail Runs route will include everyone’s favorite – the iconic Wildwood Trail, a National Recreation Trail – but also some lesser-known paths deeper in the park.
+The 50K has 4,000′ of elevation gain.

-Both races support the Forest Park Conservancy again this year.
+Both races benefit the Forest Park Conservancy again this year.

 50K